cshlok/Hmsminiapp/ERROR_TRACKING.md

 10. Converting ServiceDetailsContainer.tsx from React Native to Material-UI
 11. Converting AddEditServiceScreen.tsx from React Native to Material-UI
 12. Converting ServiceForm component from React Native to Material-UI
+13. Converting AddEditCategoryScreen.tsx from React Native to Material-UI
+14. Converting CategoryForm component from React Native to Material-UI

-The remaining work focuses on addressing general type issues throughout the codebase.
+The remaining work focuses on converting quote screens and addressing general type issues throughout the codebase.